brodjieski/psm_monitor/README.md

 Monitors FileVault (SecureToken) unlock-attempt and backoff state for local users (UID > 500) by parsing `psm list` and recording changes to a SQLite3 database.
 Runs hourly via LaunchDaemon.

+I've included some Jamf Pro items (extension attribute and script) to help wit this issue as well.
+See below in the Jamf Pro section.

 ## How it works

 Each run records its timestamp in the `runs` table, then compares current `psm list` values against the last recorded state for each user.
 A new row is only written when something changes — so every row in `psm_records` represents a meaningful state transition.
 Two timestamps bracket when the change occurred: